Age-Adjusted D-dimer Calculator

 That's why measuring D-dimers is so essential - it's the best way to evaluate the presence of pathological forms of clotting, like embolus or thrombus.

-If you want to go deeper, here's the CHA2DS2-Vasc calculator to assess the risk of stroke and other thromboembolic complications.
+If you want to go deeper, here's the CHA2DS2-Vasc calculator, which assesses the risk of stroke and other thromboembolic complications.
 You may also check the warfarin dosing to get to know something more about the possible treatment.

 What is the Deep Vein Thrombosis?